 - [Referral Infrastructure] Referring complaints to appropriate authorities;

 - Responding to inquiries from concerned persons.

-- Provide in writing the committee’s findings and recommended strategies for campus implementation to the Title IX Coordinator and the College President at least once each academic year (in the month of June).
+- Provide in writing the committee’s findings and recommended strategies for campus implementation to the Title IX Coordinator and the University President at least once each academic year (in the month of June).
 The Personal Safety Committee’s annual report shall be available upon request.